Additional green bin: Terms and Conditions

 Organic kitchen waste includes the following materials:

-- All food waste from the kitchen - RAW & COOKED
+- All food waste from the kitchen - raw and cooked

 - Dairy products